elestilo/el./WC-CLI-Commands.md

 <h4>--note</h4>
 <p>Order note content. (<strong>Required</strong>)</p>
 <h4>--customer_note</h4>
-<p>Shows/define if the note is only for reference or for the customer (the user will be notified).</p>
+<p>If true, the note will be shown to customers and they will be notified.
+If false, the note will be for admin reference only.</p>
 <h4>--porcelain</h4>
 <p>Output just the id when the operation is successful.</p>
 <h3>wc order_note get &lt;order_id&gt; &lt;id&gt;</h3>